project-ncl/gradle-manipulator/guide/dep-manip.md

     reports/lookup/gavs
     listings/blacklist/ga

 It will initially call the `lookup/gavs` endpoint.
-By default PME will pass *all* the GAVs to the endpoint ; it can be configured to split them into initial batches via `-DrestMaxSize=<...>`.
+By default PME will pass *all* the GAVs to the endpoint, though it can be configured to split them into initial batches via `-DrestMaxSize=<...>`.
 If the endpoint returns a 504 timeout the batch is automatically split into smaller chunks in an attempt to reduce load on the endpoint.
 It will by default chunk down to size of 4 before aborting.
 This can be configured with `-DrestMinSize=<...>`.
 An optional `restRepositoryGroup` parameter may be specified so that the endpoint can use a particular repository group.

-Finally it will call the `blacklist/ga` endpoint in order to check that the version being build is not in the blacklist.
+Finally it will call the `blacklist/ga` endpoint in order to check that the version being built is not blacklisted.

 The lookup REST endpoint should follow: